Types of UniSuper superannuation accounts

 - Account-based pension converts superannuation into regular income payments for retirees and workers in the transition to retirement (TTR) stage

-- A Defined Benefit super product, which guarantees a certain amount of income in retirement and is available to those whose employers contribute up to 17% to their superannuation
+- A Defined Benefit super product, which guarantees a certain amount of income in retirement and is available to those whose employers contribute up to 17% to their superannuation by employer arrangement only

 There are a lot of benefits available to UniSuper members who have a personal super account, including: